jdgillespie91/deprecated-trackerSpend/docs/notes/deployment.md

 ## Virtual environment

 1. `sudo apt-get install python-pip`
-2. `pip install virtualenv` (note that I had used sudo here but I don't think it's necessary).
+2. `pip install virtualenv` (note that I had used sudo here but I don't think it's necessary - it only determines which python to use).
 3. `mkdir -p .envs && virtualenv -p /usr/bin/python3.4 .envs/trackerSpend`

 ## .bashrc